Your browser is not supported or outdated so some features of the site might not be available.

 VESA 75x75

-Sadly, this monitor has terrible ergonomics.
-It has a fairly standard tilt range, meaning you can adjust the screen a bit, but you'll need to VESA mount it to get an ideal viewing position.
+Sadly, this monitor has terrible ergonomics, as it's hard to adjust to an ideal position.
 The inputs are bottom-facing and somewhat hard to access, and there's a loop on the top of the stand for basic cable management.
+If you want a newer monitor with much better ergonomics, check out the Samsung Odyssey G5/G51C S27CG51.

 Design